-One sentence should always deal with one sort of material.
-Otherwise it will be difficult to follow its content.
-For instance, "... the quartzite shows ripples and cross-bedding as well as plumose structures and quartz veins" is incoherent because it starts off with primary structures (ripples and cross-bedding) which get intermingled with information on secondary plumose structures and veins, which may have formed much later and under very different conditions.
+One sentence should always deal with one idea or one kind of material.
+Otherwise, it will be difficult to follow its content.
+For instance, "... the quartzite shows ripples and cross-bedding as well as plumose structures and quartz veins" is incoherent because it starts off with primary structures (ripples and cross-bedding) which get intermingled with information on secondary features such as plumose structures and veins, each of which formed much later and under very different conditions.
 Rather carry on with describing primary features (grain size variations, layering, likely primary material deposited, etc.).